adityagiri3600/techhut.tv/content/2025/07/rhel-clones-2025/index.md

 ![](images/03_Rocky_Lineage.png)

 Some have also argued that the governance of Rocky Linux is flawed.
-The Rocky Enterprise Software Foundation is not a registered non-profit but [instead is a Public Benefits Corporation that is supposed to be a "self-imposed not-for-profit"](https://www.resf.org/faq/is-resf-nonprofit).
+The Rocky Enterprise Software Foundation is not a registered non-profit but "[instead is a Public Benefits Corporation that is supposed to be a "self-imposed not-for-profit](https://www.resf.org/faq/is-resf-nonprofit)".
 Additionally, Gregory Kurtzer is the president of the Rocky Enterprise Software Foundation, which runs Rocky.
 However, Gregory Kurtzer also owns CIQ, a company that provides its own version of Rocky Linux with corporate support similar to what Red Hat offers for RHEL.
 This could be a conflict of interest.

 Additionally, Rocky Linux also gets its package sources from some loopholes by getting sRPMs through (Red Hat Universal Base Images and Pay Per Use Cloud Instances)[https://rockylinux.org/news/keeping-open-source-open].
 These are hacky workarounds to RHEL's subscription, and frankly, they seem like a legal gray area to me as a non-lawyer.
-However, Rocky states that ("legal advisors have reassured us that we have the right to obtain the source to any binaries we receive")[https://rockylinux.org/news/keeping-open-source-open], so take all of that for what you will.
+However, Rocky states that "(legal advisors have reassured us that we have the right to obtain the source to any binaries we receive)[https://rockylinux.org/news/keeping-open-source-open]", so take all of that for what you will.

 All of this again makes Rocky a closer clone to RHEL than AlmaLinux is.
 However, some of these aspects of Rocky still make me gravitate more towards AlmaLinux.